 People do say the nicest things after my talks, and I have been vain enough to include a selection of their comments below.

-I just wanted to thank you for a very interesting and informative talk this evening.
+I just wanted to thank you for a very interesting and informative talk [The Devil’s Garden] this evening.
 I think you got off on the right footing by announcing the “audience participation” – they really enjoyed being part of it.
 I did have some very complimentary comments about your talk and wanted to know how much it was appreciated.

 Pam Tyrell, Maidenhead National Trust Members’ Assn, November 2019